Complementarity and Identification

 \allowdisplaybreaks[4]

 \begin{section}{Introduction} Complementarities arise naturally in many economic problems, often manifesting as policy interactions or treatment effect heterogeneity among observed subgroups of a population.
 This paper examines how assumptions that formalize the notion of complementarity can aid in the identification of treatment effects.
-I employ a nonparametric bounds approach, where identification is driven by qualitative restrictions rooted in economic theory or empirical evidence rather than strong functional form or unconfoundedness assumptions.
+The analysis employs a nonparametric bounds approach, where identification is driven by qualitative restrictions rooted in economic theory or empirical evidence rather than strong functional form or unconfoundedness assumptions.
 This approach will yield interval estimates of parameters of interest; however, informative bounds are often preferable to precise (but wrong) estimates obtained under incorrect assumptions.
-Partial identification tools have been fruitfully applied to a wide range of empirical problems.\footnote{Examples of applied partial identification studies include: \cite{giustinelli2011non} and \cite{okumura2014concave} on the returns to education, \cite{kreider2007disability} on disability and employment, \cite{bhattacharya2012treatment, bhattacharya2008treatment} on the mortality effects of Swan--Ganz catheterization, \cite{kreider2009partially} on the effect of universal health insurance on medical expenditures, \cite{pepper2000intergenerational} on the intergenerational transmission of welfare receipt, \cite{manski1998bounding} on sentencing and recidivism, and \cite{gundersen2012impact} on the health effects of the National School Lunch Program.}
+Partial identification tools have been fruitfully applied to a wide range of empirical problems.\footnote{Examples include: \cite{giustinelli2011non} and \cite{okumura2014concave} on the returns to education, \cite{kreider2007disability} on disability and employment, \cite{bhattacharya2012treatment, bhattacharya2008treatment} on the mortality effects of Swan--Ganz catheterization, \cite{kreider2009partially} on the effect of universal health insurance on medical expenditures, \cite{pepper2000intergenerational} on the intergenerational transmission of welfare receipt, \cite{manski1998bounding} on sentencing and recidivism, and \cite{gundersen2012impact} on the health effects of the National School Lunch Program.}